FAQ

 Do you accept insurance?

 Yes!
-Dr. Martin is happy to bill insurance for all covered services.
-She also offers a 20% discount if you don’t bill insurance and pay cash at time of service.
+Balanced Family is happy to bill insurance for all covered services.
+They also offers a 20% discount if you don’t bill insurance and pay for the visit on the date of service.
 To determine if you have coverage, call your insurance company and ask if you have naturopathic benefits.
-Please call 503-747-3096 and have your insurance card ready if you would like us to verify your benefits for you.
+Please call 503-747-6645 and have your insurance card ready if you would like us to verify your benefits for you.

 • BCBS